padrino/padrino-docs/guides/rake-tasks.md

 ## Seed:

-Like in Rails we can populate our db using *db/seeds.rb* here's an example (from our [padrino-admin](/guides/padrino-admin/)):
+Like in Rails we can populate our db using *db/seeds.rb* here‘s an example (from our [padrino-admin](/guides/padrino-admin/)):